ranfysvalle02/different-memory/README.md

 | **Goal** | Continuity in conversation | Strategic decision making |
 | **Trigger** | User Prompt | Asynchronous Workflow |

-### 2. The "Magical Layer" Capabilities
+### 2. The Capabilities Unlocked

-If you orchestrate this correctly, here are three high-value patterns you could unlock:
+If you orchestrate this correctly, you unlock high-value patterns that standard RAG cannot achieve:

 #### A. The Sentinel (Pattern Recognition)